This week’s question deals with gift-giving etiquette for second marriages—and in these situations, gift-givers have a few options!

 Did you purchase a gift for the groom’s first wedding?

-• If yes: you have the option of forgoing the gift.
+- If yes, you have the option to forgo the gift.
 However, you can give a gift if you wish to — it’s really your choice.
+Gifting is always at the discretion of the giver.

-• If no: it’s inconsequential that it is the groom’s second marriage.
+- If not, it’s inconsequential that it is the groom’s second marriage.
 Give a normal wedding gift.
 Most gifts that would be given for a first marriage are also appropriate for a second wedding.
-If the couple has a wedding registry you can select something from that, or choose to give a monetary gift, depending on your customs and preferences.
-How much you spend is determined by your closeness to the couple and your budget.
+If the couple has a wedding registry, you can select something from that or choose to give a monetary gift, depending on your customs and preferences.
+Your closeness to the couple and your budget determine how much you spend.